muhammadazzazy/febrilogic/README.md

 - [x] Implement patient data APIs:

-  - [x] POST `/api/patient` - add a patient
+  - [x] POST `/api/patient/{id}` - add a patient to the `patients` table in the Postgres database

-  - [x] GET `/api/patient/{id}` - fetch patient information
+  - [x] GET `/api/patient` - fetch patient information from the `patients` table in the Postgres database

-  - [x] POST `/api/patient/{id}/diseases` - add diseases the patient tested negative for
+  - [x] POST `/api/patient/{id}/diseases` - add diseases the patient tested negative for to the `patient_negative_diseases` table in the Postgres database

-  - [x] POST `/api/patient/{id}/symptoms` - add patient symptoms
+  - [x] POST `/api/patient/{id}/symptoms` - add patient symptoms to the `patient_symptoms` table in the Postgres database

-  - [x] POST `/api/patient/{id}/biomarkers` - add patient biomarkers
+  - [x] POST `/api/patient/{id}/biomarkers` - add patient biomarkers to the `patient_biomarkers` table in the Postgres database

-  - [x] POST `/api/patient/{id}/calculate` - calculate the probabilities of diseases and obtain the top 3 diseases
+  - [x] POST `/api/patient/{id}/calculate` - calculate the probabilities of diseases using the symptoms layer and symptoms+biomarkers layer

 - [x] Implement biomarker data APIs:

-  - [x] GET `/api/biomarkers` - fetch metadata of biomarkers from the database
+  - [x] GET `/api/biomarkers` - fetch metadata of biomarkers from the `biomarkers` table including the name (if any), abbreviation, standard unit, and reference range of each biomarker

-  - [x] GET `/api/biomarkers/units` - fetch from the database a mapping between the biomarkers and their corresponding units
+  - [x] GET `/api/biomarkers/units` - fetch a mapping between the biomarker abbreviations and their corresponding units based on data in the `biomarkers`, `units`, and `biomarker_units` tables in the Postgres database

 - [x] Implement LLM integration APIs:

   - [x] POST `/api/patient/{id}/generate/groq` - generate a clinical decision support report via Groq LLM
   - [x] POST `/api/patient/{id}/generate/openrouter` - generate a clinical decision support report via OpenRouter LLM

 - [x] Implement utility APIs:

-  - [x] GET `/api/countries` - fetch a listing of all countries (alphabetical)
+  - [x] GET `/api/countries` - fetch a listing of all countries (alphabetical) from countries table in the database

-  - [x] GET `/api/diseases` - fetch a listing of all possible diseases a patient can test negative for
+  - [x] GET `/api/diseases` - fetch a listing of all possible diseases a patient can test negative for from `diseases` table in the Postgres database

-  - [x] GET `/api/symptoms/categories-definitions` - fetch a mapping between the symptom category, associated symptoms, and their definitions
+  - [x] GET `/api/symptoms/categories-definitions` - fetch a mapping between the symptom category, associated symptoms, and their definitions based on the data in the `symptoms` and `symptom_categories` tables in the database

-  - [x] POST `/api/contact` - send support requests with sender's name and email, subject, and body to FebriLogic's support email address
+  - [x] POST `/api/contact` - send support requests with sender's name and email address, subject, and body to FebriLogic's support email address

 - [x] Implement authentication APIs:
-  - [x] POST `/auth/` - register a new user
+  - [x] POST `/auth/` - register a new user by sending verification email
   - [x] POST `/auth/token` - login to the app and obtain JWT token
   - [x] POST `/auth/request-password-reset` - send password reset email
   - [x] POST `/auth/reset-password` - reset the user's password